AdaCore/aws/docs/source/high_level_services.rst

 To start the download manager you need to pass the main server dispatcher object.
 The start routine will return a new dispatcher, linked with the download server specific dispatcher, that must be used to start the standard Web server.
-See comment in see :ref:`AWS.Services.Download`.
+See the comments in see :ref:`AWS.Services.Download`.

 To queue a download request in the download manager you just need to